-If you feel like you spend too much time checking the latest status updates on Facebook but regularly use its Messenger app to keep in contact with friends and family, there is a way to wean yourself off one while remaining active on the other.
+If the Facebook and Cambridge Analytica data breach has worried you, or if you feel like you spend too much time checking the latest status updates on Facebook but regularly use its Messenger app to keep in contact with friends and family, there is a way to wean yourself off one while remaining active on the other.

-Instead of deleting your Facebook account, you can also deactivate your account so you can temporarily remove yourself from the site.
+Instead of deleting your Facebook account altogether, you can deactivate your account so you can temporarily remove yourself from the site.
 You won’t appear in search results and your Timeline will disappear, but your information isn’t deleted so you can log back in at any point to resume using it.

-Deactivating your account needn’t mean waving goodbye to Messenger, the instant messaging program that lets you share text messages and make video calls with friends and family individually or in groups.
+Deactivating your account doesn't mean waving goodbye to Messenger, the instant messaging platform that lets you share text messages and make video calls with friends and family individually or in groups.

 Start by downloading a copy of your Facebook data.
 You don’t need to do this, but in the event you decide not to reactivate, you’ve got a permanent copy of all your posts and photos.